edward62740/DEFENDER/README.md

 # DEFENDER

-This is a 2.4GHz Wi-Fi scanner for measuring channel usage and detect deauthentication attacks.
+This is a 2.4GHz Wi-Fi scanner for estimating channel usage and detect deauthentication attacks.
 The collected data is sent to a database to be analyzed and provide notifications.

 ![Cover Image](https://github.com/edward62740/defender/blob/main/defender.png)